-The mission of The Women’s Foundation Nepal (WFN) is to work towards a violence-free society by helping women and children in Nepal who are victims of violence, abuse and poverty.
-WFN provides women and children with a safe Shelter Home and covers all their needs, for example access to educational opportunities, skills training and ultimately a proper job.
-The women and children are also provided with medical, psychological and legal assistance.
+The mission of The Women’s Foundation Nepal (WFN) is to work towards a violence-free society by helping women and children in Nepal who are victims of violence, abuse, and poverty.
+WFN provides women and children with a safe Shelter Home and covers all their needs, such as access to educational opportunities, skills training, and ultimately a proper job.
+The women and children are also provided with medical, psychological, and legal assistance.

 Shelter Homes: Three Shelter Homes housing in total more than 120 children and more than 30 women

 Child Care Centres: Two centres, one in Jhapa in the eastern part of Nepal and the other in Kathmandu caring for between 40 and 60 children aged 1 to 6 years